twitocode/Tantalum/content/University/Year 1/CS 1JC3/Studying/Midterm 1 Flashcards.md

 TARGET DECK: Year 1::CS 1JC3::Midterm 1
 ---

-What is another definition for computational thinking? #flashcard Includes **mathematical, scientific, engineering, an artistic thinking** Using** the right computational tools in the right way for the problem at hand, and understanding the limits and pitfalls of computational tools.
+What is  computational thinking? #flashcard
+Includes **mathematical, scientific, engineering, an artistic thinking** Using** the right computational tools in the right way for the problem at hand, and understanding the limits and pitfalls of computational tools.
 <!--ID: 1759275611786-->